hoian2512/The-bus-ticket-booking-process-management-system/README.md

-#Entity relationship diagrams
+# Entity relationship diagrams

-Drawing and building ERD by using applicaition named "Draw.io"
+Drawing and building ERD by using an application named "Draw.io"